Tourism in Metro Manila: Within the City of Manila

-Intramuros is a historic fortified complex that is home to Manila's oldest colonial structures.
-Tourist attractions located inside the complex include Fort Santiago, a Spanish citadel located at the mouth of the Pasig River near Manila Cathedral, a 19th-century ecclesiastical building which is the seat of the Roman Catholic Archdiocese of Manila, San Agustin Church, a UNESCO World Heritage Site.
+Intramuros is a historic fortified complex housing Manila's oldest colonial structures.
+Tourist attractions within the complex include Fort Santiago, a Spanish citadel located at the mouth of the Pasig River near Manila Cathedral — an ecclesiastical building dating back to the 19th century, serving as the seat of the Roman Catholic Archdiocese of Manila.
+Additionally, San Agustin Church, recognized as a UNESCO World Heritage Site, adds to the historical significance of the area.

-Located just outside Intramuros is the Rizal Park.
-It is a 58 hectares (140 acres) historical urban park located along Roxas Boulevard.
-The Rizal Monument, located in the center of the park, is the memorial to the Philippine national hero, José Rizal.
-Museums within Manila include the National Museum of Anthropology, an anthropology and archaeology museum; the National Museum of Fine Arts, formerly the National Art Gallery; and the National Museum of Natural History, where Philippine history around the past are found.
+Just outside Intramuros lies Rizal Park, a historical urban park spanning 58 hectares (140 acres) along Roxas Boulevard.
+At the heart of the park stands the Rizal Monument, serving as a memorial to the Philippine national hero, José Rizal.
+Museums in Manila include the National Museum of Anthropology, featuring anthropology and archaeology exhibits; the National Museum of Fine Arts, formerly known as the National Art Gallery; and the National Museum of Natural History, offering insights into Philippine history.

-The districts of Ermita and Malate are Manila's center for culture, commerce, entertainment and tourism.
-Ermita, located outside the walls of Intramuros near Luneta, is home to major government buildings and many hotels.
-The Manila Ocean Park is an oceanarium with a marine-themed mall and hotel, it is located behind Quirino Grandstand, which fronts Rizal Park.
-Malate, the tourism center of Manila, is famous for the Baywalk and the Adriatico Street nightlife district.
-Manila Zoo, the oldest zoo and botanical garden in the Philippines, is also located in that district.
-Binondo, an old district of Manila that is home to Manila's Chinatown, is established since 1521.
-Its main attractions are Binondo Church, Escolta Street, Divisoria, and Chinese restaurants.
-Quiapo is the location of Quiapo Church, which is home to the Black Nazarene.
-The San Sebastian Church, which is also located in Quiapo, is the only all-steel Gothic basilica in Asia.
+The districts of Ermita and Malate form Manila's center for culture, commerce, entertainment, and tourism.
+Ermita, situated outside the walls of Intramuros near Luneta, houses major government buildings and numerous hotels.
+The Manila Ocean Park, an oceanarium with a marine-themed mall and hotel, is located behind the Quirino Grandstand, which fronts Rizal Park.
+Malate, renowned as the tourism center of Manila, is famous for the Baywalk and the nightlife district along Adriatico Street.
+The district also hosts the Manila Zoo, the oldest zoo and botanical garden in the Philippines.
+Binondo, an ancient district known as Manila's Chinatown, has been established since 1521, featuring attractions such as Binondo Church, Escolta Street, Divisoria, and various Chinese restaurants.
+Quiapo is home to Quiapo Church, housing the Black Nazarene, while the San Sebastian Church in Quiapo stands as the only all-steel Gothic basilica in Asia.

-Major parks in Manila including Paco Park, a recreational garden that was once a Spanish cemetery located in the district of Paco.
-Malacañang Palace, which is located on the bank of the Pasig River, is the official residence of the President of the Philippines.
+Major parks in Manila include Paco Park, a recreational garden that was once a Spanish cemetery located in the district of Paco.
+Along the banks of the Pasig River, Malacañang Palace serves as the official residence of the President of the Philippines.